progressivepull/rock-paper-scissors/README.md

  => => naming to docker.io/library/node-docker-app
  ```

-2. Run the Docker container:
+2. How to start the Docker Container:

 ```bash
 docker run -p 3000:3000 node-docker-app